Last ever Boeing 727 passenger jet bows out

 "However, it has enjoyed a long second life, with around 60 still operating as freighters, VIP transports or as research aircraft more than half a century after the type entered service."

-One 727 still in service is operated by a UK-based outfit called Oil Spill Response, which disperses oil slicks by dispensing petroleum-eating detergent why flying as low as 150 feet above the water.
+One 727 still in service is operated by a UK-based outfit called Oil Spill Response, which disperses oil slicks by dispensing petroleum-eating detergent while flying as low as 150 feet above the water.

 Oil Spill Response still operates a 727 to tackle oil slicks.